-Hello, you are reading this to help you manage your back pain.
-We would suggest trying out the advice within and if, after allowing your body some time to respond you need further support please contact us at physio@nmh.ie.
+Hello, you are reading this to help you manage your pelvic and/or back pain.
+We would suggest trying out the advice within and if, after allowing your body some time to respond.
+Please see the exercises at the end of the leaflet along with a link to videos of these exercises.
+If you need further support please contact us at physio@nmh.ie.